FRRouting/frr/doc/user/bfd.rst

    Notes:

-   - Profile configurations can be overriden on a peer basis by specifying non-default parameters in peer configuration node.
+   - Profile configurations can be overridden on a peer basis by specifying non-default parameters in peer configuration node.
    - Non existing profiles can be configured and they will only be applied once they start to exist.